Gambia River: Crossings

 There are several bridges crossing the river.
 The largest and furthest downriver is the Senegambia Bridge between the towns of Farafenni and Soma in The Gambia.
 Opened in January 2019, it provides a link between the stretches of the Trans-Gambia Highway on the North and South Bank of the river.
-It also provides an expedited connection for Senegalese trucks traveling to and from Casamance.
+It also provides an expedited connection for Senegalese trucks traveling to and from the isolated Casamance province.
 The bridge is 1.9 km long and replaces a previously-unreliable vehicle ferry.
 A toll is levied on vehicle crossings.

 There are also bridges in the Upper River Region of The Gambia at Basse Santa Su and Fatoto that opened in October 2021, as well as a bridge in Senegal at Gouloumbou.

 All other crossings are done by ferry, including a primary crossing between Banjul and Barra at the mouth of the river, or by small boat.

 Bolongs

 Small tributaries on the lower stretches of the river are commonly referred to as bolongs or bolons.
-These include Sami Bolong dividing the northern halves of the Central River Division and Upper River Division, Bintang Bolong dividing the Lower River Division from the West Coast Division, as well as smaller bodies of water such as the Sofancama, Jurunku, Kutang, Nianji, and Sandugu bolongs.
+These include Sami Bolong, dividing the northern halves of the Central River Division and Upper River Division, Bintang Bolong dividing the Lower River Division from the West Coast Division, as well as smaller bodies of water such as the Sofancama, Jurunku, Kutang, Nianji, and Sandugu bolongs.